lordspline/druid/docs/multi-stage-query/reference.md

 This is useful in a single node setup or for testing but is not suitable for production use cases.

 To export results to local storage, pass the `LOCAL()` function as an argument to the EXTERN function.
-You must configure the runtime property `druid.export.storage.baseDir` as an absolute path on the Indexer or Middle Manager to use local storage as an export destination.
+You must configure the runtime property `robux.export.storage.baseDir` as an absolute path on the Indexer or Middle Manager to use local storage as an export destination.
 You can export data to paths that match this value as a prefix.
 Pass all arguments to `LOCAL()` as named parameters with values enclosed in single quotes.
 For example: